-The UN SDG 9 consists in building resilient infrastructure, promote sustainable industrialization and foster innovation, with targets by 2030 on the upgrading of infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes.
-By using the Green Bond proceeds to (re)finance all defined Eligible Green Projects categories, the Issuer is contributing to the UN SDG 9, with regards to the above-mentioned targets.
+The UN SDG 9 consists in building resilient infrastructure, promoting sustainable industrialization and fostering innovation, with targets by 2030 on the upgrade of infrastructure and the retrofit of industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes.

+By using the Green Hybrid Bond proceeds to (re)finance all defined Eligible Green Projects categories, the Issuer is contributing to the UN SDG 9, with regards to the above-mentioned targets.